allysonvasquez/Python-Basics/README.md

 This section will cover topics that are unfamiliar to me.
 There will be a mix of in-depth notes and practice projects.
 My goal in this section is to fully understand web scraping (just a personal interest that I've been wanting to get into🥺).

-* [Pattern Matching](Python-Basics/2-Automating-Tasks/Regexes.py): Notes on Regular Expressions (Regexes)
+* [Pattern Matching](Python-Basics/2-Automating-Tasks/Regexes.py) - Notes on Regular Expressions (Regexes)
   - TODO: Practice project to apply understanding of regexes
-* [File I/O](https://github.com/allysonvasquez/Python-Basics/blob/master/2-Automating%20Tasks/FileIO.py): Notes on File I/O Syntax
+* [File I/O](https://github.com/allysonvasquez/Python-Basics/blob/master/2-Automating%20Tasks/FileIO.py) - Notes on File I/O Syntax
   - TODO: Practice project on FileIO & File organization
-* [Web scraping](https://github.com/allysonvasquez/Python-Basics/blob/master/2-Automating%20Tasks/WebScraping.py): Basic web scrape using a simple html [file](https://github.com/allysonvasquez/Python-Basics/blob/master/2-Automating%20Tasks/simple.html) and Corey Shafer's [tutorial](https://youtu.be/ng2o98k983k)
+* [Web scraping](https://github.com/allysonvasquez/Python-Basics/blob/master/2-Automating%20Tasks/WebScraping.py) - Basic web scrape using a simple html [file](https://github.com/allysonvasquez/Python-Basics/blob/master/2-Automating%20Tasks/simple.html) and Corey Shafer's [tutorial](https://youtu.be/ng2o98k983k)
-  - [Practice project](https://github.com/allysonvasquez/Python-Basics/blob/master/2-Automating%20Tasks/WebScraping2.py): web scrape using data from [Corey Schafer's](https://coreyms.com) website
+  - [Practice project](https://github.com/allysonvasquez/Python-Basics/blob/master/2-Automating%20Tasks/WebScraping2.py) - web scrape using data from [Corey Schafer's](https://coreyms.com) website
+  - [Requests](https://github.com/allysonvasquez/Python-Basics/blob/master/2-Automating%20Tasks/Requests.py) - Notes on requests library for use in web scraping

 Future topics for this section:
 - Sending emails/texts